 While the AR-15 platform is reliable and accurate, you will enjoy the ability to mold your gun for the purpose you need, such as plinking, hunting, target shooting or self-defense.
 In this article we will look at building your AR-15 from a kit.
 Building your own will help you know the gun more intimately and help highlight any future upgrades you want to make.

-Quick Take: Best Build Kits for the AR-15
+Comparison Chart of the Top Build Kits for the AR-15

 Learn more about the parts of the AR-15 and what to look for in a build kit.